Meet the Clear Labs Team

 Michael R Taylor

-Mike Taylor is a senior fellow at Freedman Consulting, LLC, and an advisor to the Food and Society Program at the Aspen Institute.
+Mike Taylor is a senior fellow at the Meridian Institute and a consultant to the Global Food Safety Partnership, a public-private partnership hosted at the World Bank.
 His primary interests are food safety globally and food security in Africa and other developing regions.

-Prior to joining FDA in July 2009, he spent nearly a decade conducting public health policy research, most recently at George Washington University’s School of Public Health, and also served as a Senior Fellow at the Partnership to Cut Hunger and Poverty in Africa, where he conducted research on U.S. policies affecting agricultural development and food security in Africa.
+Mr. Taylor served previously at FDA as a staff attorney and as Deputy Commissioner for Policy (1991-94) and at USDA as Administrator of the Food Safety and Inspection Service and Acting Under Secretary for Food Safety (1994-96).
+Prior to joining FDA in July 2009, he spent nearly a decade in academia conducting food safety, food security and public health policy research, most recently at George Washington University’s School of Public Health.
+He also served during that time as a Senior Fellow at the Partnership to Cut Hunger and Poverty in Africa, where he conducted research on U.S. policies affecting agricultural development and food security in Africa.

 Meet Our Advisory Board

 Dr. Donald W. Schaffner is Extension Specialist in Food Science and Distinguished Professor at Rutgers University.
 He has authored more than 120 peer-reviewed publications and educated thousands of Food Industry professionals through short courses and workshops in the United States and around the world.
 He is a Fellow of the Institute of Food Technologists and the American Academy of Microbiology.
 He has served as an Editor for the journal Applied and Environmental Microbiology since 2005.
 Dr. Schaffner was the president of the International Association for Food Protection in 2013-2014.
 In his spare time he co-hosts a food safety podcast at foodsafetytalk.com.